United States biological weapons program: Cold War (1947–1969)

 Following World War II, the United States biological warfare program progressed into an effective, military-driven research and production program, covered in controversy and secrecy.
 Production of U.S. biological warfare agents went from "factory-level to laboratory-level".
 By 1950 the principal U.S. bio-weapons facility was located at Camp Detrick in Maryland under the auspices of the Research and Engineering Division of the U.S. Army Chemical Corps.
 Most of the research and development was done there, while production and testing occurred at Pine Bluff, Arkansas, and Dugway Proving Ground, Utah.
 Pine Bluff Arsenal began production of weapons-grade agents by 1954.
-From 1952–1954 the Chemical Corps maintained a biological weapons research and development facility at Fort Terry on Plum Island, New York.
+From 1952 to 1954 the Chemical Corps maintained a biological weapons research and development facility at Fort Terry on Plum Island, New York.
 Fort Terry's focus was on anti-animal biological weapon research and development; the facility researched more than a dozen potential BW agents.
 From the end of World War II through the Korean War, the U.S. Army, the Chemical Corps and the U.S. Air Force all expanded their biological warfare programs significantly, especially concerning delivery systems.
-Throughout the cold war, the United States and the Soviet Union would combine to produce enough biological weapons to kill everyone on Earth.
+Throughout the Cold War, the United States and the Soviet Union would combine to produce enough biological weapons to kill everyone on Earth.

 At the trial of John W. Powell and two other defendants for sedition for reporting that the U.S. used biological weapons during the Korean War, the U.S. Attorney in the case, Robert H. Schnacke and the former Chief of the Special Operations Division at Ft.
 Detrick during the Korean War (and long-time U.S. Chemical Corps officer), John L. Schwab, entered sworn affidavits that the U.S. Army had the capability to use both offensive and defensive biological and chemical weapons "during the period from January 1, 1949 through July 27, 1953.... based upon resources available and retained only within the continental limits of the United States."